grace-notes/website/contents/topics/bible-exegesis-and-exposition.md

 Expository preaching never implies sacrificing exegesis.
 For those who share our belief in the absolute authority of the Scripture, the accuracy of little things argues strongly for careful study.
 The gospel record sometimes focuses on little things.
-Consider Matthew 26:16: “So from that time he (Judas) sought opportunity to betray Him”.
+Consider Matthew 26:16: “_So from that time he (Judas) sought opportunity to betray Him_”.
 Matthew consistently uses παραδίδωμι (**paradidōmi**, “to betray”) to describe the act of Judas in betraying Jesus (cf. Matthew 10:4; 26:16, 21, 46;
 27:3).
 The one who betrays (in Matthew) is always singular.